digital-asset/daml/docs/source/ops/index.rst

 Still, DAML applications may be affected in the following ways:

 - Pruning is potentially a long-running operation and demanding one in terms of system resources; as such, it may significantly reduce DAML Ledger API throughput and increase latency while it is being performed.
-It is thus recommended to plan pruning invocations when low system utilization is expected.
+It is thus strongly recommended to plan pruning invocations, preferably, when the system is offline or at least when very low system utilization is expected.
-- Pruning may degrade the behavior of and/or crash the system if the pruning offset is too recent.
+- Pruning may degrade the behavior of or abort in-progress requests if the pruning offset is too recent.
 In particular, the system might misbehave if command completions are pruned before the command trackers are able to process the completions.
 - Pruning may affect the behavior of Ledger API calls that allow to read data from the ledger: see the next sub-section for more information about API impacts.

 How the DAML Ledger API is affected